 - Technology: Needs-based – If direct connection to health ministry is made clear

 4) We want to know how you plan to measure the success of your project or program.
 What are your desired outcomes?
 How will you decide whether or not you achieved your desired outcomes?
 This data can be qualitative, quantitative, or both.

 Surveys from your participants and attendance records are good ways to track your program’s success.

-Click here to view sample grant application.
+Click here to view a sample denomination-specific grant application.

 Helpful Tips and Information

 We recommend being as detailed as possible when writing your application.
 We like to be able to envision exactly what your project or program will look like.
 A thorough application has a higher chance of being approved than a vague application.

 Please give mindful consideration to the amount that you request.
 Allocated funds will be shared across our state and are limited.
 Some grants may be partially funded depending on need, response, and availability.